-Hospitalisations due to asthma, chronic obstructive pulmonary disease (COPD) and coronary heart disease (CHD) show decreases over time but remain significant causes of poor health.
+Hospitalisations due to asthma, chronic obstructive pulmonary disease (COPD) and coronary heart disease (CHD) show decreases over time.
+However, coronary heart disease rates have increased in recent years.
+All remain significant causes of poor health.

 Psychiatric patient hospitalisations have markedly decreased over time, reflecting a change in the provision of care towards supporting people in the community.